leadond/onboarding-saas/IMPLEMENTATION_STATUS_REPORT.md

 ## Executive Summary

-OnboardKit has successfully achieved **100% flagship status** with all 21 comprehensive enterprise features fully implemented and functional.
+Onboard Hero has successfully achieved **100% flagship status** with all 21 comprehensive enterprise features fully implemented and functional.
 The platform now represents a complete, production-ready solution that exceeds the original enhancement plan specifications.

 ### Implementation Achievements
 - ✅ **21 Flagship Features** - All implemented and tested